We explore the various options of segmenting your analytics data.

 Custom Segments let you do a ton of different things and get to the data you are after easily and quickly.
 Other data that is popular to look for:

-- Non-Branded keywords – one of my personal favourites, I’ll expand on this in a minute
+- Non-Branded keywords – one of my personal favorites, I’ll expand on this in a minute

 - Specific referring sites – if you have non-search marketing campaigns